Valdas Tutkus

 Lieutenant General Valdas Tutkus (born 27 December 1960) is a Lithuanian former military officer and politician.
-He served as the Chief of Defence of the Republic of Lithuania from 2004 until 2009, having previously served as an Armed Forces Commander from 2001 to 2004.
+He served as the Chief of Defence of the Republic of Lithuania from 2004 until 2009, having previously served as Commander of the Lithuanian Land Forces from 2001 to 2004.

 Biography

 From 1978 to 1982, he studied at the Tashkent Higher All-Arms Command School.
 After 1982, he became a platoon commander. and in 1983 was sent to Afghanistan as part of units of the Turkestan Military District's 40th Army.
 From 1988 to 1991, he studied at the Frunze Military Academy in Moscow.
 By 1991, Tutkus withdrew from the Soviet Armed Forces and became a founding member of the modern Lithuanian Armed Forces.

 After the restoration of independence, he served in the 'Iron Wolf' Mechanised Infantry Brigade.
 In 1995, he was sent to the NATO Defense College in Rome.
 From 1999 to 2001, he served as Military Representative of the Republic of Lithuania to NATO and the European Union.
 This was concurrent to the post of Defense Attaché to the Kingdom of Belgium.
-From 2001 to 2004 he was Commander of the Lithuanian Land Forces.
+From 2001 to 2004, he was Commander of the Lithuanian Land Forces.
 At the end of his term, he became Commander of the Lithuanian Armed Forces.
 On 24 July 2009, Arvydas Pocius was assigned as Chief of Defence and Tutkus was dismissed.
 From 2014 to 2015, he was Director of the Lithuanian Defense and Security Industry Association.